Andrew-Raz-ACRV/DesignAlgorithm_SnakeRaven/README.md

 Where XXX fills in the date and time of the complete evolution.
 It will also create a backup results file after each generation.

-The backup results can be used to continue executing the evolution algorithm if it fails remotely.
+The backup results can be used to continue executing the evolution algorithm if it fails remotely or if you want to continue running it for longer.
-You will need to edit it (so that it knows where the directory is) and then run the script:
+You will need to edit the Revive_Evolution.m script so that it knows where the directory is and then run it:
 ```
 Revive_Evolution.m
 ```